Travel South-West China: Inside the Yunnan Province

 Day 2: FLIGHT FROM KUNMING TO ZHONGDIAN / SHANGRI LA

 Transfer to Kunming airport and flight to Zhongdian.
-The city of Zhongdian, recently also called "Shangri-La", lies at 3200m amid an enchanting landscape on the eastern edge of the Tibetan plateau.
+The city of Zhongdian, recently also called "Shangri La", lies at 3200m amid an enchanting landscape on the eastern edge of the Tibetan plateau.

 You will be picked up at the airport by your guide.
 Transfer to the old town of Zhongdian, also called Dukezong in Tibetan.
 Time to explore the picturesque old town.
 You will also climb the "Turtle Hill" overlooking Dukezong.
-If you want to do something good for your karma, you can try to turn the huge prayer wheel 3 times clockwise.

-Take the public bus to Ganden Sumtseling Gompa, a 300-year-old tibetan monastery of historical importance, which was personally inaugurated in the 17th century by the 5th Dalai Lama.
+Take the public bus to Ganden Sumtseling Gompa, a 300-year-old Tibetan monastery of historical importance, which was personally inaugurated in the 17th century by the 5th Dalai Lama.
 It was destroyed during the Cultural Revolution and is now once again one of the largest and most influential monasteries in the area.

-Day 3: ZHONGDIAN – LIJIANG
+Day 3: TRAVEL PAST TIGER LEAPING GORGE FROM ZHONGDIAN TO LIJIANG

 You leave the eastern Tibetan plateau and drive through a wonderful, constantly changing landscape towards Lijiang.
 Halfway we make a detour into the impressive Tiger Leaping Gorge (Hu Tiao Xia), where the water masses of the Yangtze River are pressed through a gorge, in some places only 15 meters wide.

 Especially during the summer months this is a spectacle not to be missed.
-According to legend, a tiger jumped over the gorge a long time ago to escape its hunters.

 You follow the Yangtze Valley to Shigu, where the Yangtze River makes a 180 degrees turn and flows north again in a virtually parallel direction.
 The Yangtze River is the third longest river in the world.
 The River has it source in the Tangula Mountains in Tibet and flows into the South-China Sea.